 “The scholarship gave me the chance to make my dreams come true, by making it possible for me to start studying at university, opening so many doors for me and enabling me to enhance my skills and develop myself in my profession.
 Education has always been an important factor to me and without it I wouldn’t be able to enjoy my life.”

-Zaid Hameed, final year, BA Single Honours Accounting and Finance
+Zaid Hameed, 2019 graduate, BA Single Honours

 Newman University is proud to be one of a growing number of universities to offer a Sanctuary Scholarship as part of the Helena Kennedy Foundation’s Article 26 Project, promoting access to higher education for people who have fled persecution and sought asylum in the UK.